 Hot chocolate from The SweetEasy pairs well with the bakery’s pistachio, birthday cake, and lavender macarons. photograph by Baxter Miller

-This French café-themed bakery is keeping its hot chocolate offerings sweet and simple for the Cocoa Crawl, with peppermint hot chocolate that can be topped with whipped cream and marshmallows.
+This French café-themed bakery is keeping its hot chocolate offerings sweet and simple for the Cocoa Crawl: Classic hot chocolate with marshmallows, peppermint hot chocolate with candy canes, and white hot chocolate.
 Part of owner Casey Heard’s philosophy is to offer a wide range of drinks and other goodies, including cannoli and macarons.

-For a more potent brew, try Ghost Harbor’s House of the Maker stout. photograph by Baxter Miller
+For a more potent brew, try Ghost Harbor’s Chocolate Porter. photograph by Baxter Miller

 Almost everything at Paradiso Roma Ristorante is made from scratch — even the hot cocoa.
 Try it with a shot of bourbon. photograph by Baxter Miller

 Cozy up with a mug of hot cocoa and a view of the Pasquotank River at this waterside Italian restaurant.
-For the Wells of Fancy, creamy hot cocoa is mixed with a splash of bourbon to give this toasty drink some added oomph.
+For a mug of Weldon’s Charm, a rich cocoa bomb is paired with a splash of bourbon to give this toasty drink some added oomph.

 Wine and chocolate make for a classic pairing, but at 2 Souls Wine Bar, a third component is necessary to whip up this hot and chocolaty red wine beverage.
 The Mr. Coffee-brand Cocomotion that sits prominently on the counter is what co-owner Mel Martine uses to gently mix and heat a blend of chocolate milk and red wine.
 (Don’t worry: It tastes better than it sounds.)
 Martine borrowed her kids’ cocoa-making machine to devise a drink that tastes like a warm cherry cordial.
 Making beverages with booze isn’t exactly in the Cocomotion’s job description, though, so Martine is careful not to overwork the mixer.